One-Mountain/ROV2024/README.md

 check out this short youtube video to collaborate with this repository:

 -use git status to make sure you have everything up to date.
+-if not updated use git pull to get the latest version.

 -use git checkout -B (your Name)/(what you are working on) to create a branch on what you will be working on.